 There the community pays more attention to serving the members so that people can have a sense of belonging under the protection of the community and find joy and a way of life.

 Taumi Eco-village is located in Nantou Taiwan, with an area of 18 square kilometers and a population of about 1,200 people.
 Before Taumi eco-village was founded, Taumi village used to be a local landfill, and the area was polluted seriously.
 After the 9.21 earthquake in Taiwan in 1999, Taumi village was severely damaged.
 It exposed the decline of traditional rural industries, population outflow, landfills, and other backward conditions of Taumi village.

-Taumi has forests, streams, wetlands and ecological ponds, providing habitat, foraging and reproduction of various wild animals, and is an important habitat for biodiversity conservation.
-Therefore, ecological learning and environmental education have become a major source of the Taumi economy.
+Taumi has forests, streams, wetlands, and ecological ponds, providing habitat, foraging, and reproduction of various wild animals, and is an important habitat for biodiversity conservation.
+Therefore, ecological learning and environmental education have become major sources of the Taumi economy.
 Taumi has developed Taumi ecological tours, community visits, wetland maintenance learning, agricultural cultural experience, Taumi organic food experiences, and other external projects.
 This not only revitalized the Taumi economy but also gave community residents a sense of belonging and pride, finding a balance between ecological maintenance and sustainable development.